cicerohellmann/android-vcr-pattern/README.md

 - **Bug reproduction** from recorded sessions
 - **Pattern-based matching** for dynamic URLs

-The architecture cleanly separates the platform-agnostic recording/replay logic (`tape` module) from the Android-specific application code (`app` module), making it reusable and maintainable.
+The architecture organizes the recording/replay logic into well-structured packages within a single Android application module, making it maintainable and easy to integrate into existing projects.